 - Monte Verde - Chile, Los Lagos.
 Important and somewhat mysterious archaeological site: 14,800 - 13,800 years old human settlement, which predates the oldest culture of Americas - Clovis - per 1000 years.
 People living here were eating such extinct animals as mastodons, they built primitive houses, were using potatoes as a food.
 Layers below hint that people here may be lived even 33,000 years ago.

-- Tiwanaku - La Paz.
+- Tiwanaku - Bolivia, La Paz.
 A capital of the pre-cursor of Inca Empire, developed in 300 -1000 AD.
 Ancient pilgrimage center of high spiritual importance.
 Remnants of monumental, megalithic stone architecture with carved sculptures.
 Near Tiwanaku is Puma Punku - a site which contains amazing stone "details" - giant stones carved in complex forms, up to 131 tons heavy.

 Other archaeological monuments

 - Samaipata - Bolivia, Santa Cruz.
 Ceremonial centre of Mojocoya and Inca people, located on the top of mountain.
 Includes the largest known sculpted rock in the world - a 250 m long, 60 m wide, horizontal area covered with carvings in sandstone.
 Around the summit are located ruins of different buildings.
 Built in 3rd - 16th centuries.